rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 it from being accidentally used.

 Finally, somebody may propose stabilizing the feature in an upcoming version of Rust.
-This requires an FCP (see below) to get the approval of the relevant teams.
+This requires a Final Comment Period (see below) to get the approval of the relevant teams.

 After that, the feature gate can be removed and the feature turned on for all users.